adamgligor/adamgligor.github.io/_posts/2016-03-19-Visual Studio without Resharper.md

 Tab pages are both good and bad.
 Having too many tab pages open will creates confusion, i'll go through a few ways of combating this issue in the next section, but the first thing to learn is that you have a navigation history and you can move back and forth between the places you visited.
 Navigate backward **Ctrl + -**, navigate forward **Ctrl + Shift + -**.

-Scenario: while editing a file, you want to lookup a method definition found in another file, press F12 opens the method in a new tab, to return press Ctrl+-, and to go back to the method definition again Ctrl+Shift+-.
+Example.
+While editing a file, you want to lookup a method definition found in another file, press F12 opens the method in a new tab, to return press Ctrl+-, and to go back to the method definition again Ctrl+Shift+-.

 Other basic commands related to tabs are, switching between tabs **Ctrl + Tab**, close current tab **Ctrl + F4**, and close all tabs but the current one for when you're totally lost.
 There is no default binding for this last one but one can be set, look for "File.CloseAllButThis" I use Ctrl+Alt+Shift+0